 5. Expertise in Handling Complex Workflows: Remittance platforms involve multiple steps, such as currency conversion, transaction tracking & compliance checks.
 Our experts are skilled in managing these complex flows smoothly.

-The cost to build a RaaS software ranges from $15,000 to $45,000+.
+The cost to build RaaS software ranges from $15,000 to $45,000+.
 This range can fluctuate depending on required features, integrations, compliance requirements, as well as the level of customization.

 The following are the key capabilities of the RaaS platform: